dinolupo/chirp/README.md

 # Chirp

-This project implements the basic features of a Twitter clone.
+It's a clone of Twitter.

-I'm using it as use case of classic MEAN stack solution.
+It's an use case for MEAN stack.

-*Antonio*